-Olivia has been a key player on the Polish electronic music scene for 12 years, both solo and performing as Chrono Bross, with her brother Kinzo Chrome.
+Olivia has been a key player on the Polish electronic music scene for 12 years, both solo and performing as Chrono Bross with her brother Kinzo Chrome.
 The originator of the fabled Kraków club night, Radar, Olivia, together with her confrère Chino, remains fully committed to pushing the local scene.
 As an Unsound Festival regular, she co-hosts their monthly radio show on Radio Kraków.
 She draws inspiration from both music and the world around her.
-From the future shock of Detroit techno (Mad Mike, Jeff Mills, Robert Hood, Juan Atkins, Scan 7), the distinctive Dutch sound (Clone, Creme, Bunker, Viewlexx and Rush Hour) through to the images and ideals of science fiction and technological progression throughout the 70s.
-The infinity of space, the unfulfilled promises of robot designs and the unexplained mysteries of paranormal phenomena all inform her approach to sound and her search for music.
+Her approach to sound and search for music are informed by a wide range of influences, from the future shock of Detroit techno (Mad Mike, Jeff Mills, Robert Hood, Juan Atkins, Scan 7), the distinctive Dutch sound (Clone, Creme, Bunker, Viewlexx and Rush Hour), through to the images and ideals of 70s science fiction and technological progression, the infiniteness of space, the unfulfilled promises of robot designs, and the unexplained mysteries of paranormal phenomena.

-It was difficult because there were not so many underground clubs.
+It was difficult, because there were not so many underground clubs.
 I didn’t know many people from the club scene, so it was about going there and asking to play.
-When I started to play in Kraków, drum’n’bass was the most popular genre and we had great DJ’s who played it.
-I was more into electro, techno at that time so me and my brother would just go to different bars and ask if we can play and throw our own parties.
+When I started to play in Kraków, drum’n’bass was the most popular genre and we had great DJs who played it.
+I was more into electro and techno at that time, so my brother and I would just go to different bars and ask if we could play and throw our own parties.

 Warsaw, for instance, had a really active techno scene in the 90s with Jacek Sienkiewicz, etc.

 Yes.
-At that time Warsaw had a lot of great DJ’s such as Jacek, Mic Ostap, Motyl, etc. Jacek also started his own label Recognition and then with Motyl opened a club with great music.
-DJ’s from Łódź were also were active.
-There was even something like Love Parade in Łódź in the 90s.
+At that time Warsaw had a lot of great DJs such as Jacek, Mic Ostap, Motyl, etc. Jacek also started his own label, Recognition, and then, with Motyl, opened a club with great music.
+DJs from Łódź were also were active.
+There was even something like a Love Parade in Łódź in the 90s.

 You started DJing together with your brother.

 Yes, we started collecting records.
-He’s more into Italo and Disco these days, but we also play Acid House and Techno together.
-We have a party series called Radar, which is me, my brother and Chino, a producer from Silesia.
+He’s more into italo and disco these days, but we also play Acid House, and Techno together.
+We have a party series called Radar, which is made by myself, my brother, and Chino, a producer from Silesia.

 Does interest in music run in your family?